 Hartford Seminary provides residential students a housing orientation at the beginning of each semester that includes emergency procedures and a fire-safety video.
 This is followed by a housing walk-through to point out locations of and proper use of fire extinguishers and safety ladders, as well as evacuation procedures in student housing.
 Emergency evacuation routes are posted on each floor of our four office buildings and our three-story student residences.
-The Seminary's Emergency Preparedness and Response Plan outlines emergency procedures, including key contacts, external resources, rallying locations, drills and follow-up for our four administration/classroom buildings.
-The plan is reviewed with key team leaders and staff annually.
+The Seminary's Emergency Preparedness and Response Plan outlines emergency procedures, including key contacts, external resources, rallying locations, drills and follow-up.
 Many of these documents are included in this security report and the manual is available for perusal in the office of the Director of Administration and Facilities.

 Non-medical emergencies and campus crimes should be reported to the Director of Administration and Facilities immediately at (860) 509-9501.
 After hours, the Resident Assistant can be reached via the emergency contact info posted in each student housing kitchen.
 They will assess the situation and notify the Director if necessary.
 If the RA cannot be reached, students may call the Director directly at (860) 523-9100 or (860) 833-0686.
-The Hartford Police Department can be reached at
+The Hartford Police Department can be reached at (860) 527-6300, and the Fire Department at (860) 722-8200.
+A campus crime report form along